-It’s just that I’m kinda string out.
-As I’d led Pyx here—moving at excruciatingly slow Outbaler speed through the dark alleys of the settlement—the hairs on the back of my neck had been tingling the entire.
+It’s just that I’m kinda strung out.
+As I’d led Pyx here—moving at excruciatingly slow Outbaler speed through the dark alleys of the settlement—the hairs on the back of my neck had been tingling the entire way.

 Heck, they’re still tingling.

 Ohmygod!
 My ‘I’m brainless over a boy’ neck hairs are squealing, you gotta see the hottie following us!

 Yes, I know there’s a… person behind us.
 How thrilling!